Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

-This proposition ensures the contractivity of IE, CN, but also several higher-order implicit Runge-Kutta methods including Radau methods, BDF2, Lobatto IIA, IIB, and IIC as well as some DIRK schemes.
+This proposition ensures the contractivity of IE, CN, but also higher-order implicit Runge--Kutta methods including Radau methods, Lobatto IIIA, IIIB, and IIIC as well as some DIRK schemes.
 More generally, all A-stable schemes \cite{DahlquistAstable} and all A-acceptable schemes \cite{brenner1979rational} satisfy the condition above on $r$, where the latter require it to hold on $\overline{\C_-}$ and an additional consistency condition.
 As is the case for these examples, a common choice for the spaces $Y$ on which the semigroup $S$ is approximated to some rate depending on $\alpha>0$ consists of domains $\dom(A^\alpha)$ of fractional powers of $A$.
-It is useful to know that the embedding

-into the real interpolation space with parameter $\infty$ holds.
+It is useful to know that the embedding $\dom(A^{\alpha}) \hookrightarrow \dom_A(\alpha, \infty) \ce (X,\dom(A))_{\alpha,\infty}$ into the real interpolation space with parameter $\infty$ holds.
 For details on interpolation spaces, we refer the interested reader to \cite{Lun,Tr1}.